Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Modified log-Sobolev constant

 \subsection{Markov chain comparison}

 A useful property of proving mixing time bounds through the modified log-Sobolev constant, is that it is easy to see that small perturbations in the transition probabilities and the stationary distribution only result in mild variations in the modified log-Sovolev constant of the resulting Markov chain (by means of a Markov chain comparison argument).
 Goel \cite{Goel2004} states the following for the modified log-Sobolev constant, based on similar results for the other constants by Diaconis and Saloff-Coste \cite{Diaconis1996}.
+The notation $W(\Omega,\pi)$ is used to denote the set of all (test) functions $f : \Omega \rightarrow \R_{\geq 0}$.

 \begin{theorem}[Lemma 4.1 \cite{Goel2004}] Let $\mathcal{M} = (\Omega,P)$ and $\mathcal{M}' = (\Omega',P')$ be two finite, reversible Markov chains with stationary distributions $\pi$ and $\pi'$, respectively, and modified log-Sobolev constant $\rho$ and $\rho'$, respectively.
 Assume there is a mapping $\phi: W(\Omega,\pi) \rightarrow W'(\Omega',\pi')$ mapping $f \rightarrow f'$ for $f : \Omega \rightarrow \R_{\geq 0}$, and constants $C, c > 0$ and $B \geq 0$ such that for all $f \in W(\Omega,\pi)$, we have